709.2Former Testimony [Rule 804(b)(1)]

 - If the declarant is unavailable, testimony given by the declarant as a witness in another hearing is not barred by the hearsay rules as long as the party against whom the testimony is now being offered had an opportunity and similar motive to confront the testimony at the prior hearing

-- In criminal trials, former testimony is admissible against the defendant only if the defendant was present at the prior hearing and represented by counsel
+- In criminal trials, former testimony is admissible against the defendant only if the defendant was present at the prior hearing and represented by counsel, or the defendant waived his right to be present at that prior hearing.

 The Basic Rule